 Samuel’s prophecies did come true, but the end result was less than one might expect.
 Saul did become king, but he was a lousy king, and he certainly was not a man after God’s heart.

-Saul wasn’t even king for long when God told Samuel He was taking the kingdom away from Saul because of Saul’s bad decisions.
+Saul wasn’t even king for long when God told Samuel He was taking the kingdom away because of Saul’s bad decisions.
 Samuel was led by God to David, who was merely a shepherd boy tending his father’s sheep, and anointed him to become king long before Saul ceased to be king.
-(1 Samuel 16:12-13) This happened before David rose to fame by killing Goliath.
+(1 Samuel 16:12-13) This happened even before David rose to fame by killing Goliath.
 (1 Samuel 17)

 We might imagine that something as momentous as this anointing should be followed immediately by the act of making David king, but it wasn’t so.
 David simply went back to tending his father’s sheep!